 Now, school papers.
 Ugghhhh!
 Why do they send so much home from the schools, on six different papers, for four different kids?
 Yesterday I received book swap reminders, parent-teacher conference reminders, monthly calenders, lunch schedules, green ribbon week calender and walk to school day reminders x 3!

-2nd: Back to the calendar to write down the parent-teacher conferences, walk to school day, book swap days, etc. All color coded in light blue, for kids.
+2nd: Back to the calendar to write down the parent-teacher conferences, walk to school day, book swap days, etc. All color coded in different colors for each kid.

-This has been a long post, so I’ll cover what to do with your little darlings art projects and other school papers later this week.
-I hope this has helped you manage your daily paper coming in from the mailbox and school a little better.
+This has been a long post but I hope it will help you manage your daily paper coming in from the mailbox and school a little better.
 For us striving to be in a paperless society we sure do have a lot of it, don’t we?